Leaning Into The Practice

-When the Reyes Católicos, verbatim the “Catholic Royals,” unleashed the full weight of the Spanish Religious and Military Industrial Complex upon the Americas in the era of the Conquest, encountered the word…
+When the Reyes Católicos, the “Catholic Royals,” unleashed the full weight of the Spanish religious and military machine upon the Americas they encountered the word…

-The Spanish felt it necessary to create conqueror’s lies around it.
-They labeled it heretical and witchcraft, immediately condemning those with the title.
-Our people became the newest victims of the Holy Inquisition.
+“It’s heretical and it’s witchcraft,” they said, immediately condemning those with the title, and assuring our people would become the newest victims of the Holy Inquisition.

 “Art is the work we do where there is no right answer – and yet the journey is worth the effort.
 We might make art with a keyboard, with a paint brush, or with our actions.
 Mostly we do it because we lean into a practice, trusting we have a shot to make a difference.“